 In any situation in life, how many times does complaining ever make a difference?
 On its own, probably not too often.
 However, when we follow up the complaining (or better yet, skip the complaining because we've already been there, done that) by starting to look at resolutions, solutions, ways to "fix" the problem, then we're getting somewhere.

 We are not powerless.
 As a matter of fact we are very powerful beings, but we had forgotten that.
 Our power lies in the fact that we can change things in our life, in our environment, in our behavior, in our thoughts.
 Our weakness is that for too long we have focused on the problems and not enough on the solutions.
 Ooops, I'm doing it myself right now...
-OK, we've identified complaining as an incomplete solution to any problem... so where do we go from here?
+OK, next step: we've identified complaining as an incomplete solution to any problem... so where do we go from there?

 Let's look again about the things I mentioned earlier that we complain about.
 OK.
 The easiest ones to change are the ones that only affect ourselves.
 So let's look first at our health.
 So you complain about being overweight and under-energized, tired, sick, etc. Well, we all know that there are many solutions to those problems.